When you’re out and about in the colder months, there’s only one thing standing between you and the elements: the best women’s winter coat.

 As such, the Heavenly Long Hooded Jacket is a product of decades of refinement, resulting in one of the best women’s winter coats on the market.
 And, unlike severe frostbite, it won’t cost you an arm and a leg.

-The long jacket features an Omni-Heat Reflective 100% polyester lining, which works to reflect your body’s heat keeping you cosy and dry.
+The long jacket features an Omni-Heat Reflective 100% polyester lining, which works to reflect your body’s heat keeping you cozy and dry.

 Of course, the Columbia Heavenly Long Hooded Jacket is water-resistant (these guys are from Oregon, after all).
 Plus, the hood, comfort cuffs complete with thumb-holes, and zipped pockets work together to ensure you’re protected from the chill of the Great Outdoors at all times.

-Columbia Mighty Lite Hooded Jacket: Best women’s winter coats for extreme cold
+Canada Goose Expedition Parka: Best women’s winter coat for extreme cold

-Canada Goose Alliston: Best women’s long down winter coat
+Canada Goose Alliston: Best long down winter coat for women

 Just one look at the Canada Goose Alliston down coat is enough to reassure you of its warming capabilities.
 It’s like wrapping your winter duvet around you, but like, with heaps more style.

-The internal drawstring waist allows you to adjust the coat so it fits as snugly, or as loosely as you prefer.
+The internal drawstring waist allows you to adjust the coat, so it fits as snugly or as loosely as you prefer.
 To top it off, the extended cuffs feature a hand-guard, so there’s no risk of chilly hands.
-For extra cosiness, pair the Canada Goose Alliston down coat with a decadent mug of hot chocolate to warm those fingers.
+For extra coziness, pair the Canada Goose Alliston down coat with a decadent mug of hot chocolate to warm those fingers.

 Despite its robust appearance, this coat is designed to fold into its own front pouch pocket.
 So, it’s perfect for those trips into the mountains, when the weather’s a little on the sporadic side.